gitlocalize/docs/getting_started.md

 ![GitLocalize](assets/img/getting_started/gitlocalize.png)

 Click either the "Sign up" button at the top right or the "Get started with GitHub" button on the left.
-Next, you will be prompted to authorize your account with our OAuth app.
+Next, you will be prompted to authorize your account with our GitHub app.

 ## Add Repository

-Once you sign up, click the `Add repository` button from your page.
+Once you sign up, click the `Add repository` button on your Projects page.

 ![Profile](assets/img/getting_started/profile.png)